jrolfe777/personal-finance-starter/docs/workshop.md

 ## Part 3: The AI as a Test Engineer (5 minutes)

 With a solid plan in place, we now shift to a test-driven mindset.
-Before writing a single line of implementation code, we'll have the AI create a test plan.
-This ensures we have a clear definition of "done" and a way to validate our feature against the requirements.
+Before writing a single line of implementation code, we'll have the AI create a suite of failing unit tests.
+This ensures we have a clear, machine-verifiable definition of "done."

-### Step 5: Generate the Test Plan
+### Step 5: Generate Failing Unit Tests

 **Action:** Enter the following prompt:

-> Based on the PRD, create a test plan for the Debt Payoff Calculator in a new file named `docs/debt-calculator-tests.md`.
-The plan should cover the main user stories and acceptance criteria.
+> Based on the PRD, create a new test file at `src/ai/flows/tests/debt-calculator.test.ts` with a suite of failing unit tests for the "Debt Payoff Calculator" AI flow.
+These tests should cover the core logic defined in the acceptance criteria.
+The tests will obviously fail since the implementation doesn't exist yet.

-**(Wait for the AI to generate the test plan.)**
+**(Wait for the AI to generate the new test file.)**

-**Takeaway:** This step is crucial.
-By generating tests upfront, we are creating a contract for our feature's behavior.
-This plan becomes our guide for validation.
-The developer's role is to review this plan, ensure it's comprehensive, and use it to verify the AI's implementation in the next step.
+**Takeaway:** This is the core of a test-driven mindset.
+We now have a concrete, executable contract that defines what our feature must do.
+The developer's role is to review these tests, ensure they accurately reflect the PRD, and perhaps even add more edge cases.
+This creates an objective benchmark for success.
+When all tests pass, the core feature is complete.

 ---